-- Obey school guidelines - · Obey city, state and federal laws - Respect the rights of fellow students and school personnel - Avoid abusive language, verbal or written - Dress appropriately and practice habits of personal cleanliness (see dress code below) - Be punctual and attend school regularly (greater than 91% daily attendance is expected) - Bring books and other necessary classroom materials - Not disrupt the educational process - Attain the best possible level of academic achievement - Respect authority both in school and at school-sponsored activities - Respect school and community property - Be responsible for their own actions - Know reasons and methods of discipline, including suspension and expulsion - Be receptive to various methods of conflict resolution through restorative practices.
-Adult responses shall be guided by restorative practices at all levels.
+- Follow school guidelines - Follow city, state and federal laws - Respect the rights of fellow students and school personnel - Avoid abusive language, verbal or written - Dress appropriately and practice habits of personal cleanliness (see dress code below) - Be punctual and attend school regularly (greater than 91% daily attendance is expected) - Bring all necessary and required materials to class - Respect the educational process - Attain the best possible level of academic achievement - Respect authority both in school and at school-sponsored activities - Respect school and community property - · Be responsible for their own actions - Know reasons and methods of discipline, including suspension and expulsion - Be receptive to various methods of conflict resolution through restorative practices.

-Students Enrolled in Remote Learning:
+Students Enrolled in E-Learning(if applicable):

 - Will follow all of the guidelines above - Will attend all video classes in their entirety (unless the teacher states otherwise) - While in a video class the student will actively participate.
-This may include any of the following examples and other ways the teacher asks students to participate: having the camera focused on the student, the student answering questions asked by the teacher verbally, and/or responding to questions in the chat area when this feature is available.

-- Will be sitting up out of bed, preferably at a desk or table. - Will be dressed appropriately when visible on camera. - Will participate in classroom discussions organized by the teacher
+This may include any of the following examples: - have the camera focused on the student, - answer questions asked by the teacher verbally. - respond to questions in the chat area when this feature is available. - participate in other ways in which the teacher asks - Will be sitting upright, preferably at a desk or table. - Will be dressed appropriately when visible on camera. - Will participate in classroom discussions organized by the teacher.